Jummit/otome-os/README.md

 x

 TODO:
+define functions with parameters define functions with config and parameters add config to commands where it makes sense type check config
-Flow control: loops, conditions immediate execution folders functions with parameters multiline (wait until everything is closed) save history to disk escaping in strings eliminate all side effects from commands catogories for commands job control (schedule tasks) difference between number and string streams: type checking port this whole thing to rust | use https://github.com/osch/lua-nocurses autocompletion fancy frontend with autocompletion make it a game?
+Flow control: loops, conditions immediate execution folders and then also paths sigh. multiline (wait until everything is closed) save history to disk escaping in strings eliminate all side effects from commands catogories for commands job control (schedule tasks) remove aliases in favor of functions difference between number, bool and string streams: type checking port this whole thing to rust | use https://github.com/osch/lua-nocurses autocompletion wow (need a custom text input for that) cache commands write something usefull with this fancy frontend with autocompletion make it a game?
 Or maybe an actual shell?
 UTF8 support

+DONE: Tests
+Strings
+List sugar
+Aliases
+Error handling
-DONE: Tests, Strings, List sugar, Aliases, Error handling more stream manipulation commands execute a file
+stream manipulation commands
+execute a file or string
 Parameters (config options for commands)

 Project inspired by: Bash, ZSH, Exapunks, Blender Geometry Nodes, Lisp/Functional Programming, TIC80.